wolffles/StayFreshersJS/README.md

 CURRENTLY ( working on front end )
   * users need to be able to view others profiles
-  * deck feed shouldn't have abiltiy to delete
+  * deck feed shouldn't have ability to delete

 After login a user is taken to profile dashboard page should have the ability to:
   - list decks by title and subject. ( done )